 This is the case with any dialogue tags that are used.
 You can also see how this dialogue formatting works with different types of sentences and different dialogue tags.

 Note that the tag, when following a comma within the quotation marks, is lowercase, as it’s a part of the overall sentence.

 Dialogue Example 3: Questions

 Because a question mark seems like the end of a sentence, it’s easy for most writers to get the format for questions when writing dialogue wrong.

 But it’s actually pretty easy.
-Essentially, a question mark will be treated like a comma or period.
+Essentially, a question mark will be treated as a comma or period.
 What changes the formatting most is what follows the dialogue.